abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene.rst

 You can also test if an ``int64`` index is the beginning or the ending of a route with the methods ``bool IsStart(int64)`` and ``bool IsEnd(int64)``.

-..  [#domain_main_routing_vr] The CP solver does an initial propagation to quickly skim
-                              these domains.

 In a solution, to get the next ``int64`` index ``next_node`` of a node given by an ``int64`` index ``current_node``,
 use: